The affine Yangian of $\mathfrak{gl}_1$ revisited: Introduction

 $\bullet$ In Section 7, we recall the definition of the small shuffle algebra $S^m$ and its commutative subalgebra $\A^m$, which played a crucial role in~\cite{FT}.
-We introduce its additive analogue $S^a$ and a corresponding commutative subalgebra $\A^a$.
+We introduce its additive analogue $S^a$ and the corresponding commutative subalgebra $\A^a$.

-$\bullet$ In Section 8, we discuss a ``horizontal realization'' of $\ddot{U}_{q_1,q_2,q_3}(\gl_1)$.
-It allows to define a tensor product structure on the whole category $\Oo$ and also relates $\A^m$ to certain matrix coefficients.
-We conclude by discussing the properties of natural geometric Whittaker vectors.
+$\bullet$ In Section 8, we discuss a \emph{horizontal} realization of $\ddot{U}_{q_1,q_2,q_3}(\gl_1)$, under which the Fock representations $F(u)$ correspond to the vertex type representations $\rho_c$ from~\cite{FHHSY}.
+The representations $\rho_c$ provide a new viewpoint towards the commutative algebra $\A^m$ (see~\cite{FT2} for more details).
+We conclude that section by introducing and discussing properties of the \emph{Whittaker} vectors (see also~\cite{SV3} for the cohomological case).

 $\bullet$ In Appendix, we present main computations.